privacygmail cleanupemail security

 (Actions go directly to Gmail, never through MailMop servers)

-• Unsubscribe: Browser finds link, opens in new tab or makes direct request
+• Unsubscribe: your browser finds the link, opens it in a new tab or makes a direct request

-• Delete: Browser sends delete command directly to Gmail API
+• Delete: your browser sends the delete command straight to the Gmail API

-• Block: Browser creates Gmail filter directly via API
+• Block: your browser creates the Gmail filter directly via the API

-• MailMop servers completely uninvolved in actual email operations
+• MailMop servers are completely uninvolved in the actual email operations

-• All actions auditable in Gmail activity log
+• All actions show up in your Gmail activity log

 What MailMop servers actually store: